antrea-io/antrea/docs/antrea-network-policy.md

   matched at the same priority with conflicting actions.
 It will be the policy writer's responsibility to identify such ambiguities in rule definitions and avoid potential nondeterministic rule enforcement results.
-- NetworPolicy is connection/flow oriented and stateful.
-It applies to connections, instead of individual packets, which means established connections won't be blocked by new rules.
+- NetworPolicies are connection/flow oriented and stateful.
+They apply to connections, instead of individual packets, which means established connections won't be blocked by new rules.